-The question is that, “why is it that most people who upgraded to Windows 10 end up regrating and trying to restore their PC the previous status?”
+The question is, “why is it that most people who upgraded to Windows 10 end up regrating and trying to restore their PC to the previous status?”

-Windows 10 does lots of background download.
-But on this post will guide you on different things to do to stop Windows 10 from consuming your data on the background.
+Windows 10 does lots of background downloads.
+But this post will guide you on different things to do to stop Windows 10 from consuming your data in the background.